 The week that we both packed up our office supplies and headed home was surreal.
 Some businesses were quick to close down, others continue to stay open.
 For us, in addition to wanting to protect our family and others, the wake up call came from 8,000km away, in Italy.
 We have family in Central and Northern Italy, very close to the COVID-19 epicentre in that country.
 We were able to reach our cousin and the brief but telling messages he sent were urged us to take action immediately.
 The country is in complete lockdown.
 Our cousin urged us to take the virus seriously and his hope was that the Canadian government would handle it better (and faster) than Italy's did.
 Many lives have been lost and we are seriously concerned for our relatives.
 So far, everyone in our family there is healthy but they are in our thoughts daily.
-This was literally the day, that in Canada, shit started to get real.
+This was literally the day, that in Canada, sh*t started to get real.
 We new we needed to socially isolate as soon as possible.
 We really hope that everyone is taking this seriously and respecting the fact that COVID-19 is not about you "living your life", it's about levelling the curve and making sure elderly and immune compromised citizens can stay safe.
-2 weeks to a month of social distancing is a small price to pay to get our country (and the world!) back on its feet.
+Let's work together to get our country (and the world!) back on its feet.

 Our at home work spaces.
 Whatever works!
 Leah's on the left, and Kelsey's on the right.